Average ROAS by Industry: The Most Difficult Metric to Measure

 How is ROAS Calculated?

-Let’s not shy away from the numbers—it’s actually quite simple.
-The formula for ROAS is:
+Let’s look into the numbers involved—it’s actually quite simple.
+The ROAS formula is:

-ROAS = (Revenue from advertising / Cost of advertising) × 100
+ROAS = (Revenue from advertising / Total ad spent) × 100

-For example, let’s say you spent $1,000 on Facebook ads in a month and those ads generated $3,000 in revenue.
+For example, let’s say you spent $2,000 on Google paid ads in a month and those ads generated $10,000 in revenue, allowing you to ,calculate ROAS effectively.
 Plug those numbers into the formula:

-This means for every dollar spent, you earned three.
-That’s a ROAS of 3:1, a solid return by most standards.
+This means a ROAS of 5, for every dollar spent, you earned five.
+That’s a ROAS of 5:1, a solid return by most standards.
 While the math is straightforward, the interpretation isn’t always so clear-cut.
 Industry norms, business models, and campaign goals all play a role in what constitutes a “good” ROAS.
+It’s an excellent tool to monitor ROAS and refine your approach.
+Many businesses also use tools like a ROAS calculator to simplify this process.

 What Makes ROAS a Challenging Metric to Measure?

-While ROAS seems like a dream metric, measuring it accurately can feel like untangling a knot of earbuds.
+While ROAS seems like a dream metric, measuring it accurately can feel like untangling a thread.
 The first hurdle is data discrepancies.
-Different ad platforms and analytics tools use varied tracking methods, often resulting in conflicting numbers.
+Different ad platforms and analytics tools use varied tracking methods, often resulting in conflicting numbers when attempting to calculate ROAS.
 This discrepancy makes reconciling data a frustrating task.

 Another challenge is attribution.
-In today’s multi-channel world, customers interact with brands across numerous touchpoints before making a purchase.
+Nowadays, customers interact with brands across numerous touchpoints before making a purchase.
 Was it the Instagram story that nudged the sale, or the email follow-up?
 Pinpointing which interaction deserves credit for the revenue can be downright perplexing.

 Then there’s the issue of data quality.
 Technical glitches, human errors, and even bots can muddy your ROAS calculations.
 And let’s not forget the complexity of tracking interactions across multiple channels—customers rarely take a linear path to purchase.
 All these factors combined make ROAS both invaluable and incredibly tricky to measure accurately.